jbosstools/jbosstools-target-platforms/README.md

     # point BASEDIR to where you have these sources checked out
     BASEDIR=$HOME/jbosstools-target-platforms; # or, just do this:
     BASEDIR=`pwd`

+    # set path to where you have the latest compatible Eclipse bundle stored locally
+    ECLIPSEZIP=${HOME}/tmp/Eclipse_Bundles/eclipse-jee-luna-M6-linux-gtk-x86_64.tar.gz

     for PROJECT in jbosstools jbdevstudio; do
-      # Merge changes in new target file to actual target file
+      # Step 1: Merge changes in new target file to actual target file
       pushd ${BASEDIR}/${PROJECT}/multiple && mvn -U org.jboss.tools.tycho-plugins:target-platform-utils:0.19.0-SNAPSHOT:fix-versions -DtargetFile=${PROJECT}-multiple.target && rm -f ${PROJECT}-multiple.target ${PROJECT}-multiple.target_update_hints.txt && mv -f ${PROJECT}-multiple.target_fixedVersion.target ${PROJECT}-multiple.target && popd

       # Step 2: Resolve the new 'multiple' target platform and verify it is self-contained by building the 'unified' target platform too